 I was unaware of her program during much of my research, which started afterwards.
 Bubblebra had already completed her program before Rocketmelon began a successful program.

 Successful natural breast enlargement from last year, during the time I assisted Bubblemelon with her NBE program.
+[Bubblemelon brought a lot to her program, and she received additional help from the Breast Nexus community as well.]
 She used various methods, including breast pumping.
 However, herbal methods were most effective.
 Her plan used Pueraria.
 In one version of the ebook, I tried to substitute that herb, but mis-estimated the proportions to do so.

 The first picture is from August 2014, and the later picture is from June 2015.